corda/corda-docs-portal/content/en/platform/corda/4.12/community/get-started/get-started-landing.md

 {{< note >}}
 <b>Read Corda white papers</b>
 * The [introductory white paper](https://www.r3.com/white-papers/the-corda-platform-an-introduction-whitepaper/) describes Corda’s mission and philosophy.
-It’s suitable for a business audience.
+It is suitable for a business audience.
 * The [technical white paper](https://www.r3.com/white-papers/corda-technical-whitepaper/) describes the architecture and protocol.
 {{< /note >}}